Difference Between Aided and Unaided Colleges

 RemunerationProvided by the governmentNot provided by the government

-CriteriaThe criteria are set by the government for both admission and recruitmentThe criteria’s for admission, as well as recruitment, is set by the management
+CriteriaThe government sets the criteria for both admission and recruitmentThe criteria for admission, as well as recruitment, are set by the management

 ProtectionTeachers and other professionals are protectedTeachers and other professionals are not protected